 Fiat-backed stablecoins like USDT and USDC are centralized and thus are subject to regulatory restrictions.

 Meter's full decentralization and permissionless nature is designed to avoid such systematic risks.
-It gives up strong pegging to USD, but maintains an economically stable value and eliminates counterparty, regulatory, and oracle risks typically found with crypto- and fiat-backed stablecoins.
+It gives up strong pegging to USD, but maintains a long term purchasing power stable value and eliminates counter-party, regulatory, and oracle risks typically found with crypto- and fiat-backed stablecoins.

 Read more here: https://www.meter.io/why-meter-is-different-than-other-stablecoins/